kali4nya/iqdb-as-an-app/README.md

 also __python 3.12__ recommended

-**NEWEST UPDATE:** at the top of iqdb.py there is now variable set to "path_to_your_browser", you can set it to your browser path if you want to use other than default browser
+**NEWEST UPDATE:** at the top of iqdb.py there is now variable set to "path_to_your_browser", you can set it to your browser path if you want to use other than default browser **e.g.** C:/Program Files/Mozilla Firefox/firefox.exe
 ```py
 browser_path = "path_to_your_browser"
 ```